prat-man/ConkyAwesome/README.md

 Installation Instructions
 -------------------------

-1. &emsp;First install "conky" if you don't have it, also ensure that you have "curl" and "lm-sensors" installed.<br/>
+1. &emsp;First install the package "conky-all" if you don't have it, also ensure that you have "curl" and "lm-sensors" installed.<br/>

 2. &emsp;Download and install fonts:<br/>